cloudspace/rubberband_flamethrower/README.md

 Once the gem is installed and you have an Elastic Search server running you are ready to begin inserting fake data.
 You can run the gem from the command line using the "flamethrower" command.

-#### Help

-The command with the argument "help" or without any arguments will display the help screen:

-	flamethrower help

-	flamethrower

 #### Fire

 To start a batch insert into the local Elastic Search server you add the argument "fire" to the command: